w4rum/squadlanes/README.md

 This is a work-in-progress.

-Capture points and RAAS lanes are automatically extracted from Squad maps.
+Capture Points and RAAS lanes are automatically extracted from Squad maps.
 Unfortunately, naming inconsistencies in the map elements and a lack of information on Unreal Engine 4's serialized object format require some manual fixes on the automatically extracted data.
 Some map layers displayed here might be incorrect.